 I found it interesting that traditional Key Lime Pies down in the Keys are topped with meringue, like a lemon meringue pie.
-My husband loves Key Lime Pie and orders it out when he comes across it yet I never saw one in-person with meringue in the Philadelphia Area, it's always whipped cream.
+My husband loves Key Lime Pie and orders it out when he comes across it, yet I never saw one in-person with meringue in the Philadelphia Area, it's always whipped cream.

 We each were allowed to bring a secret ingredient to make our Key Lime Pie.
 My first thought was tequila, so I made one in my test run with that.
 My second thought (because I know what my husband likes in a dessert) was sour cream.

 Marissa from the Preston & Steve Morning show brought chocolate, Alex Holley from Fox News brought grits (yes grits for her crust...it's a thing down South), my food blogger bestie, Linda, brought Key Lime Liquor, another food blogger friend, Lisa brought Candied Pecans and on and on it went.

 It was just like an episode of MasterChef or Top Chef, we all had to stand in our places...Ingredients were set up and Chef Bobby yelled Ready...Set...GO!!!
 And we were off!
 It was a little bit crazy!

 While our pies chilled, we got down to our second challenge...the mystery ingredient from the Florida Keys which turned out to be beautiful Yellow Tail Snapper fillets.
 I had never worked with or eaten it before, however, I am pretty familiar with halibut, so I figured it was similar to cook with.

 I kept hearing Gordon Ramsay in my head.
 "Stick to one thing...do it well, taste, taste, taste" so that's what I did.
-Each judge independently tasted and scored our yellow-tail snapper entree as well as our pie.
+Each judge independently tasted and scored our yellow-tail snapper entrée as well as our pie.
 Then the scores were merged.

-Imagine my surprise when the called out the top pie….then the top entree (who each won a nice gift basket).
+Imagine my surprise when the called out the top pie, then the top entrée (who each won a nice gift basket).
 Then suddenly they called out the overall winner...The winner of the title "Honorary Florida Key's Chef"...The winner of the week-long trip to the Florida Keys And...it... was...
 MEEEEE!!!

 I was like OMGosh and walked up to the balcony where Chef Bobby, Pat Croce, and others were waiting to congratulate me.

-You are going to love this Prize Winning Key Lime Pie Recipe!!
+II hope you make this Key Lime Pie, you will love it!!
+It is light, crisp, cold and delicious.
 Bring it to BBQ's and graduations (keep it in the fridge until serving).
 Make it for Mother's Day, a new neighbor, someone who needs a smile put on their face...or make it just for you and eat the whole thing!!
 Report back and tell me what you think!!